 - Dislocation of your new joint.
-This is rare and is usually related to activities beyond the restrictions.
+This is rare.
+It most often occurs if you return to activities before you are ready.
 This can cause pain and inability to walk.
-You should call your doctor’s office and will likely need to go to the emergency room.
+You should call your doctor and will likely need to go to the emergency room.

 - Loosening of your new joint over time.
 This can cause pain, and sometimes another surgery is needed to fix the problem.

 - Wear and tear of the moving parts of your new joint over time.
 Small pieces may break off and damage the bone.
 This may require another operation to replace the moving parts and repair the bone.

 - An allergic reaction to the metal parts in some artificial joints.
 This is very rare.